Ravenbrook/mps/procedure/review.rst

 _`.role.scribe`: The scribe is the person who records information (not just issues) during review meetings.
 They are usually the same person as `.role.leader`_.
-During `.phase.check`_, review tools will often allow checkers to record issues as they check, in which case the scribe should just ensure that this has been done.
-But the script also records information during other phases, such as how much time a review took, who was there, who did what, etc.  [Make sure necessary information to record is documented in this procedure.
+During `.phase.check`_, review tools (such as GitHub) will often allow checkers to record issues as they check, in which case the scribe should just ensure that this has been done.
+The scribe also records information during other phases, such as how much time a review took, who was there, who did what, etc.  [Make sure necessary information to record is documented in this procedure under a uniform tag.
 RB 2023-01-23]

 [The following two roles may not be relevant to this section.
 They do not need to be assigned during a review.
 RB 2023-01-23]